-The aim of this article is to investigate the relation between Euro membership and inflation.
-For this purpose, we construct two models that explain inflation using non-monetary variables.
-In order to estimate these models, we collect yearly panel data for the 28 members of the European Union from 1998 to 2016.
-Due to the problem of endogeneity associated to some of our variables, we use the panel GMM according to Arellano and Bond (1991) to perform all estimations.
-Results for the estimations of our coefficients do not indicate a relation between membership in the Eurozone and inflation rates, neither for the short nor for the long-term.
-Thus, our results can be considered contra-evidence for statements that the Euro increases short-term inflation of its new members or that it reduces long-term inflation rates permanently.
+This article aims to investigate the relation between Euro membership and inflation.
+We construct two models that explain inflation using nonmonetary variables.
+To estimate these models, we collect yearly panel data for the 28 members of the European Union from 1998 to 2016.
+Due to the problem of endogeneity associated with some variables, we use the panel GMM following Arellano and Bond (1991) to perform all estimations.
+Results for the estimations of coefficients do not indicate a relation between membership in the Eurozone and inflation rates, neither for the short nor long term.
+Thus, the results can be considered contra-evidence for statements that the Euro increases short term inflation of its new members or that it reduces long term inflation rates permanently.